Dynamic Stall Characteristics and Modelling of Time-Varying Pitching Kinematics: Conclusion

 Through systematic experiments with quadratic pitching kinematics, we demonstrate that the stall onset delays for nonlinear motions follow the same universal power-law decay relationship established for linear motions.
 The non-dimensional pitch rate defined at the static stall angle $\kindex{\dot{\alpha}}{ss}c/2\Uinf$ serves as a robust parameter for characterising stall onset delay across different pitching kinematics.
 The universality of the stall delay estimation is significant for dynamic stall modelling, as we can use the established linear motion stall delay data for more complex kinematic scenarios.

-Stall onset delay remains insensitive to pitch acceleration, but the angle of attack at stall onset depends on the motion's second derivative.
+Stall onset delay remains insensitive to pitch acceleration, but the angle of attack at stall onset depends on the second derivative of the motion.
 Accelerating motions ($\ddot{\alpha} > 0$) delay stall to higher angles of attack, whereas decelerating motions ($\ddot{\alpha} < 0$) result in stall onset at lower angles.
 This behaviour directly influences the maximum lift coefficient achieved before separation, with accelerating motions producing higher peak lift values than their linear or decelerating counterparts.

 The application of the generalised Goman-Khrabrov model to nonlinear pitch motions revealed limitations in the original formulation.
-The model accurately captures lift evolution in the attached flow region, but it led to discrepancies in predicting stall onset timing and post-stall behaviour for nonlinear motions.
-We proposed a modification to the effective angle of attack definition to address these limitations.
+The model accurately captures lift evolution in the attached flow region, but it leads to discrepancies in predicting stall onset timing and post-stall behaviour for nonlinear motions.
+We proposed a modification to the definition of effective angle of attack to address these limitations.
 The modified model significantly improves prediction accuracy, reducing stall onset delay errors.